 Dr. Mohan continues to maintain an active research portfolio focused on improving the quality of health care through information technology, patient-centered communication, and public policy.
 He has been Principal Investigator for grants from the National Library of Medicine, Robert Wood Johnson Foundation and W.K.
 Kellogg Foundation that established HealthSTAT, a non-profit focused on engaging health professional students in policy advocacy.
 His writings have appeared in multiple peer-reviewed publications.
 Dr. Mohan received the 2011 Milton W. Hamolskey Award from the Society of General Internal Medicine for outstanding research presentation by a junior faculty member.

 Dr. Mohan is also co-founder and Partner of PictureRx, LLC, a company focused on developing tools that simplify medication information and increase patient compliance.
 The company recently completed a federally-funded clinical trial of its core product and is in the process of commercializing its technology.

-SIDDHARTH MOHANDAS is currently working at the Brookings Institution as a research fellow in foreign policy.
+SIDDHARTH MOHANDAS is currently working at the Brookings Institution as a research fellow in foreign policy, in Washington, DC.